 The Gaige Building, being like any modern building, is equipped with individual thermostats to control the space temperatures within the building.
 Each thermostat logically controls the variable air boxes that adjust the amount of air that is delivered to each space.
-On the next page is a table that summarizes the set points for the different types of spaces within the Gaige Building, depending both on space type and season (cooling/heating values).
+On the next page, table three summarizes the set points for the different types of spaces within the Gaige Building, depending both on space type and season (cooling/heating values).

 Design Set Point for the Gaige Building

-Succe True Tempera ture (°F) Humidity
+Space Type Tempera ture (°F) Humiditu

-Space Type Cooling Heating Huimaity
+Space Type Cooling Heating Humidity

 Conditioned Spaces

 Set Point (occupied) 75 70 50%

 Drift Point (unoccupied) 85 60 50%

 Heating/Ventilation Spaces

 Set Point 110 70 50%

 Drift Point 110 60 50%